ArmanMoussavi1/Artificial_life/evolution_algorithm/README.md

+Evolution Unleashed: Creating Life from Code - Witness the Astonishing Journey of AI Creatures!

 This project was constructed by Arman Moussavi for Artificial Life, instructed by Dr. Sam Kriegman.

 Here, an algorithm for evolutionary selection is demonstrated.